 This isn’t an immediate issue for most users.
 After all, if you’ve got an awesome audio setup, why would you need to connect a pair of headphones?
-However, those looking to keep the noise down for the kids or other family members sleeping in the next room know that a good pair of headphones can be a serious boon to those late night streaming marathons and movie catchups.
+However, those looking to keep the noise down when the kids or other family members are sleeping in the next room know that a good pair of headphones can be a serious boon to those late-night streaming marathons.
 As such, it’s important to have a simple (and convenient) way to connect your cans to your TV.
 With that in mind, we’ve put together this guide on how to connect headphones to a TV

 If your setup is conducive to a wired pair of headphones — meaning you’ll be sitting close enough to the TV or other device to conveniently span the distance — there are a handful of options for easily wiring into your TV.

 Newer TVs will be a bit trickier.
-Many TV manufacturers dropped analog outputs a while back for a digital Optical output.
+Many TV manufacturers dropped analog outputs a while back in favor of a digital Optical output.
 The output looks like a tiny, square-shaped door, often outlined in bright red light (or fitted with a rubber cap such as the one shown above).
-For this configuration, you’ll need a digital audio to analog audio adapter.
+For this configuration, you’ll need a digital audio-to-analog audio adapter.
 This will not only allow you to plug in a 3.5mm headphone jack, but it also converts the audio output to the correct format to play back in your headphones.

 In either of these cases, you may also need a headphone extension cable such as this one, which lets you stretch back as far as 50 feet.